chef/azure-sdk-for-ruby/runtime/ms_rest2/README.md

 # Intro

-MsRest is a library which supports the clients (SDKs) generated with Autorest tool.
+MsRest2 is a library which supports the clients (SDKs) generated with Autorest tool.
 It contains core logic and helper classes for error handling and authentication.
 Usually it is not supposed to be used as a standalone gem but only as a dependency for generated client gems.

 # Supported Ruby Versions